Cattle

 Publication Link

-Using bones of euthanised shelter dog
+Using bones of euthanised shelter dogs

 Cadavers of dogs killed at an animal shelter were donated.
 Holes were drilled into leg bones and fitted with screws.